the careful study of ethnographic reports, original museum

 and construction sequences used prehistorically.
 With the

-utmost appreciation for nature, each project is approached
+utmost appreciation for the natural world, each project is

-as a work of art in honor of those who stood before us.
+approached as a work of art in honor of those who stood before

 Serving the museum community,